 presumes that you have a method for tracking non-interchangeable

 changes (and other such changes as you or your regulators require)

 to the end unit.
 That is, you can tell the critical configuration

 (non-interchangeable changes) of each unit.

-will make is to read all eighteen pages on interchangeability,
+make is to read all eighteen pages on interchangeability, study

-study them, ask questions and then develop your own definition,
+them, ask questions and then develop your own definition, rules

 Keep in mind that Eli Whitney told this writer (I knew him well!)

 that this isn't an easy subject and even developing such a standard